mwpardue/old_qmk_firmware/keyboards/crkbd/c4/c4conversion.md

 |Wire|6|Used to "jumper" from one pin on MCU to another, I used wires from a Cat5e cable.|
 |CRKBD v3 PCB|2||

 *According to QMK [documentation](https://docs.qmk.fm/#/feature_split_keyboard?id=i2c-wiring) 4.7Kohm is ideal for I2C but as long as total resistance is within 2.2K-10Kohm it should work.
-Only 4.7K-5Kohm resistors have been tested with Bonsai C4 at time of writing.
+4.7K and 10K resistors have been tested and found working with Bonsai C4 at time of writing.

 # Building the CRKBD Keyboard
 Because the C4 has differently named pins from the Pro-Micros and the CRKBD board usually uses Pro-Micro pin names, depending on your specific board, I will be using the following notation in an attempt to keep it straight.
 Pins on the Bonsai C4 will be in parentheses.
 Pins on the CRKBD board will be in square brackets.
 I'll also try to keep the language used non-ambiguous.
 All steps except the Split Communications step need to be performed on both halves of the keyboard.